 The sizes and capacities of the HPS unit depend on the engine type.
-Further details about the lubricating oil/hydraulic oil system can be found in Chapter 8.
+Further details about the HPS and the lubricating oil/hydraulic oil system can be found in Chapter 8.

-Engine Control System Layout
+Engine Control System Layout with Cabinet for EICU

-Fig. 16.01.01: Engine Control System Layout
+Fig. 16.01.01a: Engine Control System layout with cabinet for EICU for mounting in ECR or ER, EoD: 4 65 601